 This paper contributes to the debate on the effects of labour market concentration on job quality.
 We leverage rich administrative linked employer-employee data from Denmark, France, Germany, Italy, Portugal and Spain in the 2010s to provide the first comparable cross-country evidence in the literature.
-First, we show that the distribution of labour market concentration is similar across countries.
+First, we show that the distribution of labour market concentration is similar across these six countries.
 Second, controlling for productivity and local product market concentration, we show that, despite different labour market institutions, the elasticities of wages with respect to labour market concentration are very similar across countries, ranging from -0.019 in Germany to -0.029 in Denmark.
 We then consider a second dimension of job quality, i.e. job security.
-Our results suggest that higher labour market concentration reduces the probability of being hired on a permanent contract in France, Germany and Portugal, with elasticities as large as -0.046, -0.051 and -0.234, respectively, i.e. more than twice as large as the elasticities of wages with respect to labour market concentration.
-In Italy and Spain, where most workers are anyway hired on temporary contracts, we detect no significant effect of labour market concentration on the probability of being hired on a permanent contract.
-In contrast, we find that higher concentration significantly reduces the probability of being converted to a permanent contract once hired on a temporary one.
+Our results suggest that higher labour market concentration reduces the probability of being hired on a permanent contract in France, Germany and Portugal, with elasticities as large as -0.046, -0.051 and -0.234, respectively.
+In Italy and Spain, where most workers are anyway predominantly hired on temporary contracts, we detect no significant effect of labour market concentration on such probability.
+However, we find that higher concentration significantly reduces the probability of being converted to a permanent contract once hired on a temporary one.

-40 In fact, the literature on own-firm-labour-supply elasticity systematically finds lower elasticities for women than for men, thereby suggesting that the former are more exposed to monopsony power than the latter - see Manning (2021).
+$^{^{56}}$ In fact, the literature on own-firm-labour-supply elasticity systematically finds lower elasticities for women than for men, thereby suggesting that the former are more exposed to monopsony power than the latter - see Manning (2021).

-These results suggest that firm monopsony power not only negatively affects wages but also degrades other dimensions of job quality and, in particular, job security.
+These results suggest that firm monopsony power not only negatively affects wages but also degrades other non-wage attributes and, in particular, job security.
 Policy interventions limiting employer concentration and/or its effects are therefore likely to improve labour market outcomes along such dimensions for incumbent workers and new hires.
 Potential interventions may include enforcement actions by antitrust authorities, such as taking systematically into account labour market outcomes in merger reviews and cracking down on labour market collusion, including on no-poaching and wage-fixing agreements - see e.g. Hovenkamp and Marinescu (2019).
 On the one hand, evidence suggests that mergers increasing concentration do not need to create dominant employers to have a strong negative effect in the labour market - see e.g. Arnold (2021); Prager and Schmitt (2021).
-On the other hand, collusion is more likely to occur in concentrated markets, since coordination among few actors is typically easier to sustain - see e.g. Asker and Nocke (2021).
-Other interventions to compensate the effect of labour market concentration are rather in the realm of labour policy.
-These include, e.g. direct interventions to facilitate collective bargaining, raising the minimum wage, and policies to improve geographical mobility and training.
-Labour unions and collective bargaining have indeed been shown to help counterbalance the effect of firm market power in case of monopsonistic competition - see e.g. MaCurdy and Pencavel (1986), Ashenfelter et al. (2010), as well as Dodini et al. (2021) and Benmelech et al. (2022) for recent empirical evidence.
-Similarly, under monopsonistic competition, the minimum wage may shift down the firm marginal labour cost curve and make it flatter, thereby potentially increasing both wages and labour demand - see e.g. Manning (2003).
-Finally, enhanced geographical mobility and training would make it easier for workers to look for jobs in different, possibly more competitive, local labour markets - see e.g. OECD (2022).
-Although all these policies are well on the radar of policy-makers, there is still much scope for improvement along these lines in most European countries.
+On the other hand, collusion is more likely to occur in concentrated markets, since coordination among fewer actors is typically easier to sustain - see e.g. Asker and Nocke (2021).
+More generally, the promotion of entrepreneurship and firm creation, leading to the emergence of new employers, will also reduce the labour market power of incumbent firms.